dcrnofficial/dcrnd/README.md

 ## Getting Started

 So, you've decided to help the network by running a full node.
 Great!
-Running dcrd is simple.
-All you need to do is install dcrd on a machine that is connected to the internet and meets the minimum recommended specifications, and launch it.
+Running dcrnd is simple.
+All you need to do is install dcrnd on a machine that is connected to the internet and meets the minimum recommended specifications, and launch it.